-8.5.31.
-The recommendations of the VoWH WCS incorporated into policy within the LPP1 (particularly CP43: Natural Resources) will ensure that development within VoWH will not contribute to adverse effects on the Oxford Meadows SAC through reduction in water quality.
+8.5.32.
+Although development proposed within spatial strategies of neighbouring local authorities (West Oxfordshire, Cherwell and Oxford) may also include allocations that would require waste water treatment at Swinford STW, the recommendations of the VoWH WCS incorporated into policy within the LPP1 (particularly CP43: Natural Resources) will ensure that development within VoWH will not contribute to adverse effects on the Oxford Meadows SAC through reduction in water quality.